10 Best Nationwide Credit Unions

 4. Connexus Credit Union

 If you are looking for the best credit unions, Connexus Credit Union is worth considering.
 It serves 421,000+ members in all 50 states.
-Although there are plenty of opportunities for membership, not everyone is eligible.
+Although there are plenty of membership opportunities, not everyone is eligible.

 A few of these partners include:

-There is a full list of membership eligibility criteria on the Connexus website.
+The full list of membership eligibility criteria is on the Connexus website.
 However, if you really want to join, you can become a member of the Connexus Association for a one-time $5 donation to satisfy the membership requirements.

 Once you are accepted, you’ll have access to many financial products.